What Happens When My Mother Runs Out of Money?Feb 05, 2020

 2. Buy your parents’ home from them, and rent it back to them.

 The major plus here is that there is no disruption to them.
 As a landlord, you’ll do all the maintenance, which you’re probably doing already.
 At their death, you can renovate the house and maybe sell it for a profit, or take in a new tenant.
-Meanwhile, you may be able to take the passive loss against your active income if your Adjusted Gross Income (AGI) does not exceed $150,000 (2020).
+Meanwhile, you may be able to take some passive loss against your active income if your Adjusted Gross Income (AGI) does not exceed $150,000 (2021).
 Your parents receive the price of the home in cash at the closing table, so they have a lump sum to invest and draw upon, thereby maintaining both their independence and their dignity.
 They can then pay you some minimal rent.

 If your parents don’t own their home and they run out of money, the options really are few.
 You and your siblings may very well need to chip in to help out.
 Depending on your parent’s health, this may or may not include paying for managed care at home.
 Another option is for family members to combine residences.
 One of you can take the parents into your home.
 If providing over half the support, you may be able to take a dependent care credit.

-If either of your folks was a veteran, look into this benefit.
+If either of your folks is a veteran, look into this benefit.
 It is available to certain veterans and their surviving spouses who need assistance in the activities of daily living.
 There are lots of forms to fill out, and a waiting period of some seven months (at this writing) before the benefits begin. $1100/month or thereabouts is the maximum benefit.

 The primary point of this post is to give some helpful suggestions to those who find themselves caring for very elderly parents.
 The secondary point is to urge readers to anticipate longevity.
 We’re all living longer — please plan for it financially.